veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 It also zooms on the CII 426 nm line profile and the HeI 402 nm line profile, and makes a plot of each that is corrected for the radial velocity listed for that observation in the 00-Information spreadsheet (`vradCorrected` column), and adds two vertical lines at the vsini (`vsini-estimate` column) listed in the spreadsheet.

 In the main Shared Drive, there is a Google Slides document called [Report on the spectra and model comparison](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing).
-In this report, we have recorded our first analysis of the spectra. **Note:** NEEDS UPDATING
+In this report, we have recorded our first analysis of the spectra.

 1. We have identifed by eye the best 5 stars that have 'well-behaved' spectra (no emission, visible and symmetric spectral lines).